nickyiliwang0000/h/git-and-command-line/intro-to-command-line.md

 <code>ls _[path]_</code>).

-If your parameter value contains a space, you will almost always need to wrap the parameter in double-quote characters:
+If your parameter value contains a space, you will almost always need to wrap the parameter in double quotes:

 ```bash
 mkdir "My Awesome Directory"